Third Party Marketing Agreement: What You Need to Know

 There is one similarity between the two marketing types in regard to affiliates.
 With third-party marketing, the affiliate is the third-party marketing firm that is working for the hedge fund or investment company.

 Multi-level marketing, however, is dependent on recruiting affiliates for the company to be successful.
-The affiliates are relied upon to bring in a diversity in investment cash flow to the owners of the company.
+The affiliates are relied upon to bring in diversity in investment cash flow to the owners of the company.